MIT Computer Science and Artificial Intelligence Laboratory: History

-Computing Research at MIT began with Vannevar Bush's research into a differential analyzer and Claude Shannon's electronic Boolean algebra in the 1930s, the wartime MIT Radiation Laboratory, the post-war Project Whirlwind and Research Laboratory of Electronics (RLE), and MIT Lincoln Laboratory's SAGE in the early 1950s.
+Computing Research at MIT began with Vannevar Bush's research into a differential analyzer and Claude Shannon's electronic Boolean algebra in the 1930s, the wartime MIT Radiation Laboratory, the post-war Project Whirlwind and the Research Laboratory of Electronics (RLE), and MIT Lincoln Laboratory's SAGE in the early 1950s.
 At MIT, research in the field of artificial intelligence began in the late 1950s.

 Project MAC

+On July 1, 1963, Project MAC was launched with a $2 million grant from the Advanced Research Projects Agency (ARPA, later DARPA).
+According to the MIT archives:

+They chose the project name MAC in 1963 because it is an acronym for several significant phrases describing the project and its goals.
+"Machine-Aided Cognition" was the broad objective.
+A "Multiple-Access Computer" was the principal tool.
+"Men and Computers" were the essential partners in the expected symbiosis, a term used by J. C. R. Licklider in his 1960 paper entitled "Man-Computer Symbiosis."

-On July 1, 1963, Project MAC (the Project on Mathematics and Computation, later backronymed to Multiple Access Computer, Machine Aided Cognitions, or Man and Computer) was launched with a $2 million grant from the Defense Advanced Research Projects Agency (DARPA).
-Project MAC's original director was Robert Fano of MIT's Research Laboratory of Electronics (RLE).
-Fano decided to call MAC a "project" rather than a "laboratory" for reasons of internal MIT politics - if MAC had been called a laboratory, then it would have been more difficult to raid other MIT departments for research staff.
-The program manager responsible for the DARPA grant was J. C. R. Licklider, who had previously been at MIT conducting research in RLE, and would later succeed Fano as director of Project MAC.
+Project MAC's first director was Robert Fano of RLE.
+Fano called MAC a "project" rather than a "laboratory" for reasons of internal MIT politics - if MAC had been called a laboratory, it would have been more difficult to raid other MIT departments for research staff.
+The DARPA program manager was J. C. R. Licklider, who had previously been at RLE, and who later succeeded Fano as director of Project MAC.

-Project MAC would become famous for groundbreaking research in operating systems, artificial intelligence, and the theory of computation.
+Project MAC became famous for groundbreaking research in operating systems, artificial intelligence, and the theory of computation.
 Its contemporaries included Project Genie at Berkeley, the Stanford Artificial Intelligence Laboratory, and (somewhat later) University of Southern California's (USC's) Information Sciences Institute.

-An "AI Group" including Marvin Minsky (the director), John McCarthy (inventor of Lisp), and a talented community of computer programmers were incorporated into Project MAC.
+An "AI Group" including Marvin Minsky (the director), John McCarthy (inventor of Lisp), and a community of computer programmers were incorporated into Project MAC.
 They were interested principally in the problems of vision, mechanical motion and manipulation, and language, which they view as the keys to more intelligent machines.
 In the 1960s and 1970s the AI Group developed a time-sharing operating system called Incompatible Timesharing System (ITS) which ran on PDP-6 and later PDP-10 computers.